-Should any behaviours of concern be identified the matter must be immediately raised with the Chief Executive Officer and Executive Manager Governance and Customer Service, who will then commence a further internal investigation.
+Should any behaviours of concern be identified the matter must be immediately raised with the Chief Executive Officer and Director People and Governance, who will then commence a further internal investigation.

-9.2 Annual Reporting
+6.2 Annual Reporting

-The Executive Manager Governance and Customer Service will be responsible for providing an annual report to the Audit and Risk Committee and the Executive Management Team within three (3) months of the end of the calendar year.
+The Director People and Governance will be responsible for providing an annual report to the Audit and Risk Committee and the Executive Management Team within three (3) months of the end of the financial year.

-9.3 Internal Audits
+6.3 Internal Audits